 Anti-traditional and immoral legislation has weakened the ability of the law to maintain social order, leaving the expansion of state power as the only “solution” to the malaise.

-De Tocqueville, the French thinker, cautioned that dictatorship was the only means of government that could bring people together in a society devoid of faith.
+The French thinker Alexis de Tocqueville cautioned that dictatorship was the only means of government that could bring people together in a society devoid of faith.
 Today’s perversion of the law is eroding traditional beliefs and driving society toward tyranny.

 The 1958 book “The Naked Communist” lists 45 goals pursued by the Communist Party to infiltrate and undermine the United States.
 Seven of them concern the legal system.